tpcarlson/synth-diy/d6/ASSEMBLY.md

 Activate the first output by pressing the corresponding button.

-Turn the *right* most trimmer potentiometer until the measured voltage reads 5v.
+Flip the module over and turn the *right* most trimmer potentiometer until the measured voltage reads 5v.

 Repeat this with the second dice output, button, and trimmer potentiometer second from the right and so on until all channels have been calibrated.